MartinoliMatteo/BachelorProject/README.md

 ## How to run the algorithm
 python3 img_equalizer.py [IMAGES_PATH]

-IMAGES_PATH = Path for a folder containing the image set that needs to be equalized
+IMAGES_PATH = Path to a folder containing the image set that needs to be equalized

 ## Output
 It creates a new folder called eq_images where all the post-processed images are stored \